sws2apps/sws2apps-docs/organized/docs/how-to-support/contribute.md

 2. Open the Organized [translation project](https://crowdin.com/project/organized),
 3. Start translating.

-For better unserstanding, please view our short [video tutorial](https://www.youtube.com/watch?v=GG5q_NkfD6s) about the Organized translation process using Crowdin.
+For better understanding, please view our short [video tutorial](https://www.youtube.com/watch?v=GG5q_NkfD6s) about the Organized translation process using Crowdin.

-If you would like to add a language that is not yet present on Crowding, please open [a new Issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml&title=%5BLanguage%5D+-+New+Language+Request) on our GitHub repository page and we will add it as soon as possible.
+If you would like to add a language that is not yet present on Crowdin, please open [a new Issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml&title=%5BLanguage%5D+-+New+Language+Request) on our GitHub repository page and we will add it as soon as possible.
 You will be asked to fill out some of key tranlations to your language.
-By doing so, we can teach an AI model to translate the whole application, and then you will be able to simply proofread everything instead of translate string by string from the scratch.
+By doing so, we can teach an AI model to translate the whole application, and then you will be able to simply proofread everything instead of translating string by string from scratch..

 ## So, how to get in touch?